Are you following us on Pinterest?

 like Make, Do and Friend.

-Note: Contact Paper (or Sticky-back paper) comes in a variety of styles and colours.
+Note: Contact Paper (or Sticky-back paper/plastic) comes in a variety of styles and colours.
 The activities here tend to use clear contact paper.
 You can buy contact paper anywhere that sells school supplies, office supplies or art/craft supplies.
 Depending on the time of year, you can often find it even in the supermarket.

 New Here?
 Subscribe to get all activities sent directly to you